-The scaled value is calculated as follows: Scaled = (Raw \ Scale) + Offset
+The scaled value is calculated as follows: Scaled = (Raw Scale) + Offset

-Some devices "appear" with a default scale and offset (like the temperature sensor in the example below) but usually the scale defaults to 1.0 and the offset defaults to 0.0.
 The Web page shows the most recent raw and scaled value to help verify that the calibration is reasonable.

-In some temperature sensor applications, where an accurate delta T reading is required, it may be necessary to perform an accurate calibration on the sensors.
+In some temperature sensor applications, (eg: where an accurate delta T reading is required), it may be necessary to perform an accurate calibration on the sensors.
 One way to do this is to log the values from the two sensors when they are attached to the same metal object.
 Then average the values to determine the difference between the two sensors.
 This difference can be added to the offset to the low sensors to bring their two values in line.